 Puerto Rico is so much more than 500-year old fortresses and beach resorts.
 And while I'm all for those experiences, many couples want a local perspective on what I would consider worthwhile to do during your Puerto Rico honeymoon.
 Lucky for you, I'm both a local and a patialzá (Puerto Rican slang for someone who's always up and about).
-I divided my suggestions into five categories based on activity types, and then a bonus one for your consideration.
+So I divided my suggestions into five categories based on activity types and a bonus one for your consideration.

 One last disclaimer: no one is paying me for being featured in this blog.
 These are all my genuine, best recommendations for your Puerto Rico honeymoon.

 If You're Foodies: Restaurants for your Puerto Rico Honeymoon

 Okay, I'm excited.
 If you're on a honeymoon, I bet you're thinking of trying something new, something fancy, casual dining with a view, and something that feels authentic Puerto Rican.
 I got you!

 Calle Loiza is where the hip and trendy stuff is happening.
 It's tough to keep up with the scene at Calle Loiza, as it is always booming with so many new bars and restaurants, but for you, I try my best.